learnk8s/learnk8s.io/src/terraformAks/content.md

 terraform apply
 ```

-It's time for a cup of coffee.
+_It's time for a cup of coffee._

 Provisioning a cluster on AKS takes in average about ten minutes.

-Done?
+What happens in the background is that Azure receives your request, generates a few ARM templates, deploys them internally and create the extra resources needed (such as NICs and virtual machines) to create the cluster.

+_Done?_

-You might wonder where is your cluster.
+**You might wonder where is your cluster.**

-How do you connect to it?
+_How do you connect to it?_

 You can head back to the Azure console and search for your cluster and download the kubeconfig file.

 But there's a quicker way.

-Terraform can print information about the state.
+**Terraform can print information about the state.**

 You could use that to print the kubeconfig file associated with the cluster.

 You should add the following snippet to the end of your `main.tf` file: